 Finance professionals can also use predictive analytics to gain a “sneak preview” of the upcoming financial mid-period and avoid surprises.

-Setting alerts when customers deviate from past payment patterns allows finance professionals to optimise receivables ageing processes and collect overdue amounts efficiently.
+Setting alerts when customers deviate from past payment patterns allows finance professionals to optimise receivables aging processes and collect overdue amounts efficiently.

 How can predictive analytics and financial forecasting help finance teams?